VishalliMaini/AutoMuteTone/README.md

    ```bash
    go mod init audio-mute
    ```
-   This will creat a new go.mod: module assessment_go
+   This will creat a new go.mod

 4. Create the main Go file:
    ```bash